 - ren C:WindowsSystem32catroot2 Catroot2.old

 - net start msiserver

 After running these commands, check if the problem with Windows Update is resolved.
-If you don’t want to enter all these commands manually, you can perform this solution by using Windows Update reset script.
+If you don’t want to enter all these commands manually, you can perform this solution by using the Windows Update reset script.

 Although many users consider the SFC scan an overrated solution, it might be helpful in some cases.
 In case you’re not familiar with this tool, it scans your computer for issues and corrupted features, and tries to solve them (more or less) effectively.